 Goat Cheese Pesto is silky smooth and the cheese flavors come out a bit stronger, in the best way possible.
 The goat cheese, however, doesn’t completely mask the fresh basil and buttery pine nut flavors, but rather creates a good rich balance between the ingredients.

 Also, I am not a gardener, but if there is one thing anyone can grow, it's basil.
 I’m usually lazy and opt for the store bought package of basil, but I’m often disappointed by the spotty and unloved leaves.
 Buying a basil plant is WAY more economical, not to mention you get a fun plant in your house giving off fresh smells and fresh basil whenever you need it!
 This Goat Cheese Pesto alone, is a reason to purchase a basil plant in my opinion.

-Goat Cheese with Honey - This can be found at Trader Joe’s (comes as a log).
-You can use regular goat cheese as well, or if you want to keep a bit of that sweetness add a tablespoon of regular honey as well.
+- Goat Cheese with Honey - This can be found at Trader Joe’s (comes as a log).
+You can use regular goat cheese as well, or if you want to keep a bit of that sweetness add a tablespoon of regular honey to the recipe.

-- Then, in an immersion blender cup, add basil, shallot, peeled garlic cloves, pine nuts, seasoning, salt, and olive oil together.
+1. In an immersion blender cup, add basil, diced shallot, peeled garlic cloves, pine nuts, seasoning, salt, and olive oil together.
 Use the immersion blender to blend for 2-3 minutes until a pesto like texture is created.
 You’ll need to be patient as the blender works through the basil, nuts, and onion.

 Goat Cheese Pesto can be used in a variety of ways.
 Below are a few of my favorite ways to enjoy this recipe.

 - On pasta (as photographed).
 Add some cherry tomatoes and extra parmesan too.